deemp/flakes/README/Conventions.md

 # Conventions

+## READMEs

+In this repo, each flake's `README.md` assumes that the directory of its `flake.nix` is your current working directory in a terminal

 ## Dev tools

 If you'd like to provide dev tools for your flake, store them in a separate flake under `./nix-dev`.